Five reasons to elope! Plot, spoilers and some practical advice…

-Choosing a bridesmaid can be a difficult choice if you have sisters, have numerous female cousins and numerous sisters in law to be and about 5 or 6 friends who previously made you their bridesmaid and you would feel guilty if you didn’t ask…
+Choosing a bridesmaid can be a difficult choice if you have sisters, numerous female cousins and numerous sisters-in-law-to-be and about 5 or 6 friends who previously made you their bridesmaid and you would feel guilty if you didn’t ask…

 However alternatively girls this is why you should be actively encouraging your love to elope.
 As you don’t have the headache of choosing what is probably the second most important decision of your adult life.
-This as the decision may come back and haunt you.
+This is the decision that may come back and haunt you.

 But when choosing that bridesmaid think… who has been there for you since childhood, who has been with you no matter what, who has held you when you cried over the object of your affections at school, who was your best friend at nursery, kindergarten, primary school, secondary school and university, and remember these promises are NOT binding.